oracle/weblogic-toolkit-ui/documentation/2.0/content/_index.md

 - [WebLogic Kubernetes Operator (WKO)](https://github.com/oracle/weblogic-kubernetes-operator) - A Kubernetes operator
   that allows WebLogic domains to run natively in a Kubernetes cluster.

-The WKT UI provides a graphical user interface that wraps the WKT tools, Docker, Helm, and the Kubernetes client (`kubectl`) and helps guide you through the process of creating and modifying a model of your WebLogic domain, creating a Linux container image to use to run the domain, and setting up and deploying the software and configuration necessary to deploy and access the domain in your Kubernetes cluster.
+The WKT User Interface (WKT UI) provides a graphical user interface that wraps the WKT tools, Docker, Helm, and the Kubernetes client
+(`kubectl`) and helps guide you through the process of creating and modifying a model of your WebLogic domain, creating a Linux container image to use to run the domain, and setting up and deploying the software and configuration necessary to deploy and access the domain in your Kubernetes cluster.

-Be sure to check out the [Quick Start]({{% relref "/setup/quickstart/" %}}) guide for a tutorial, which will step you through WebLogic Kubernetes Toolkit UI (WKTUI) functionality and familiarize you with its capabilities.
+Be sure to check out the [Quick Start]({{% relref "/setup/quickstart/" %}}) guide for a tutorial, which will step you through WKT UI functionality and familiarize you with its capabilities.

 ### Current release